developer-zebra/developer-zebra-site/src/devicetracker/2-3/guide/setup/index.md

 2. Install DTRKClient.apk.
 3. If updating an existing client, reboot the device.
 4. Open Device Tracker client app.
-5. Allow the permissions when prompted.
+5. Accept the permissions when prompted.
 6. Once the app is opened on Android O or higher devices, a Device Tracker notification message is displayed in the device notifications drawer.
 This notification cannot be dismissed, indicating that Device Tracker is running in the background.
 <img style="height:350px" src="Notifications_dtrk.jpg"/>
 _Figure 11.
 Device Tracker client notification_ <br>